-- We have seen a model that describes the discovery of entirely new ideas by researchers at the frontier. - It is reasonable to think that implementing an already existing idea is simpler than discovering it anew. - We have seen that most income differences between countries are due to differences in TFP. - However, given large TFP differences, implementation cannot be frictionless. - Here, we will consider a model of technological adoption that is relevant for countries away from the frontier.
+- We have seen a model that describes the discovery of entirely new ideas by researchers at the frontier. - We have seen in the case of Korea, that much more rapid technological growth is possible for a country far away from the frontier. - However, even in the case of Korea, we have seen that it did not fully converge. - It is reasonable to think that implementing an already existing idea is simpler than discovering it anew. - However, given large TFP differences in the cross-section, convergence taking decades, and convergence often not being complete, implementation cannot be frictionless.